-- You will be invited to participate when career fairs are held on campus. - You can return to your college for refresher courses...all at no cost to you. - You are eligible for assistance if you are behind on your student loans. - You have access to personalized job search assistance.
+- You will be invited to participate when career fairs are held on campus. - You are eligible for assistance if you are behind on your student loans. - You have access to personalized job search assistance. - You can return to your college for refresher courses.
+Graduates may request a refresher course, an audit of a course previously passed prior to graduating from Institute of Technology.
+Refresher courses are offered on a limited basis as a means for skill enrichment.
+If the course is being offered and seats are available, eligibility will be determined by the Director of Education and/or the Campus President after receiving a written request.
+Students who are approved for refresher courses may be required to pay for course resources if needed.
 Please contact an IOT Representative (phone numbers located on page 4 of this catalog) for more information on graduate services.